MaciejMarkiewicz/fashion-mnist/README.md

 Everything can be run by running the main.py file.
 Tensorflow/Kreas, numpy and scipy are needed.
 I used Python 3.7 Anaconda distribution.
 The fashion-mnist set is included with tensorflow, so no additional downloading is necessary.
 KNN model can't be downloaded, as it requires specific test data.
-CNN model is available for download form the fashion_mnist_conv_net folder, in a .h5 Keras format.
+CNN model is available for download form the trained_model folder, in a .h5 Keras format.